National Saturday Club

 National Writing and Talking Saturday Club

-The Writing and Talking club launches on Saturday 20 January 2018 and will run for 15 Saturdays until July 2018.
-The Club aims to inspire local young people to explore the craft, the power and the possibility of writing and, most importantly, to have fun.
+The Writing and Talking Club launches on Saturday 3 February 2018 and will run for 15 saturdays until July 2018.
+The club aims to inspire local young people to explore the craft, the power and the possibility of writing and, most importantly, to have fun.

 Sessions will include creative prose and poetry writing and performance, biographical writing, journalistic skills and arts criticism.
 Club members will be taught by a range of experts including English, Creative Writing and Theatre lecturers from the Sir John Cass School of Art, Architecture and Design, theatre professionals and published authors, supported by our student ambassadors.
 We will also have exciting guest masterclasses and visit top London arts venues.

 Applications are now open for our Writing and Talking Club.
 Anyone aged 13-16 is welcome to apply.
 All we ask is for an enthusiasm for developing your creative writing and speaking skills.
 However, priority will also be given to students who meet any of the following criteria:

 - you are/have been in local authority care

 - you have a specific disability or specific learning difficulty

 - you have been eligible for free school meals during your secondary education

 We also have a couple of extra spaces in our Art and Design class.
 If you're interested in joining either class or have any questions please contact Liz Routhorn, Widening Participation Manager, on email@example.com or call 020 7133 4175.